Budget and Federal Spending

 We are facing a debt crisis of unprecedented magnitude.
 If we do not act soon, we will be the first generation to leave our children with a lower standard of living.
 I will not stand by and let that happen.

 In December 2013, Congress reached an important bipartisan agreement (H.J.
 Res.
 59) to reduce the negative impact of sequestration on the military and federal agencies without raising taxes.
 The agreement laid the groundwork for future Congressional negotiations to put our budget on a path to balance.
-In March 2015, the House passed a budget that would balance in 10 years with my support and going forward I will do all I can to restore fiscal responsibility to the government.
+In the 114th Congress, the House passed a budget that would balance in 10 years with my support and going forward I will do all I can to restore fiscal responsibility to the government.